patchamama/The-last-book-page/README.md

 2. Go to Settings and open the Config Vars

-3. Ensure your application has an ALLOWED_HOST key, set to the URL of your combined project, remove the https:// at the beginning and remove the trailing slash at the end
+3. Ensure your application has an ALLOWED_HOST key, set to the URL of your combined project, remove the `https://` at the beginning, and remove the trailing slash at the end

 4. Ensure your application has a CLIENT_ORGIN key and set it to the URL of your combined project.
-This time keep the https:// at the beginning but remove the trailing slash at the end
+This time keep the `https://` at the beginning but remove the trailing slash at the end

 ![heroku-config-vars.png](frontend/src/docs/deploy/heroku-config-vars.png)

 **_If you had a value for CLIENT_ORIGIN before, this would have been for your separate React project deployment on Heroku, now this value needs to be updated to the URL for your combined application._**

 5. Ensure all your settings are in place, including the ones from the Deployment section of the Django REST Framework module.
-Including saving, committing and pushing any changes made to your code
+Including saving, committing, and pushing any changes made to your code

 6. Deploy your application from the Deploy tab in your Heroku dashboard